UW-APL-EIS/vernamfs/README.md

 With the original OTP now installed in the remote unit, along with the vernamfs program, we make the OTP available for writing processes.
-This uses the magic of FUSE, making the VernamFS largely transparent to the filesystem user.
+This uses the magic of FUSE, making the VernamFS largely transparent to the remote filesystem user.
 The mount subcommand initiates a FUSE daemon
 process:

 ```